nathanshammah/make-your-code-count/5-docs.md

 Use [Sphinx](http://www.sphinx-doc.org/) to generate an API documentation automatically from the comments present in the .py scripts.
 You can embellish the API with a User Guide, by writing some specific

-Inter-Sphinx is a feature of Sphyinx that creates an hypertext with functions and classes defined in other documentations.
+Inter-Sphinx is a feature of Sphinx that creates an hypertext with functions and classes defined in other documentations.
 For example, you can make every instance of `np.linspace()` in your library's documentation clickable, so that a user can learn of its parameters, output and features directly on NumPy's documentation page.

 ## Requirements
 The documentation is generated with